 6. Artbox Bangkok

 Looks familiar?
-You’ve probably seen this container-style street market somewhere in your friend’s Instagram feed.
+You’ve probably seen this container-style street market somewhere on your friend’s Instagram feed.
 Once a roving market, Artbox now has a semi-permanent home at Chuvit Garden, Sukhumvit Soi 10 (till 30 Nov 2019).

 With local shops set up within large-sized containers, go nuts on quirky accessories, independent clothing labels and one-of-a-kind souvenirs – mostly made by homegrown purveyors.